Vir-Multiplicis/ai-frameworks/README.md

 ## Usage

-See the `/adversarial-convergence` folder for current prompts and implementations of AC / AC Lite.
+See the `/Epistemic Lattice Tethering (ELT)`folder for current prompts and implementations of the key components.

+## License

+Unless otherwise noted, the framework documentation, prompt markups, and explanatory materials in this repository are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+Any executable code or software implementations added to this repository may be licensed separately, preferably under Apache License 2.0.

+Please attribute the framework to Vir Multiplicis and link to this repository when reusing, adapting, or discussing ELT or its components.

 ## About